MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 14: script that computes the score average of all records in the table second_table

 task 15: script that lists the number of records with the same score in the table second_table

+task 16: script that lists all records of the table second_table